Sintexer/learning-path/01 - AWS/AWS IAM/Policies/IAM policy principal.md

 ## IAM roles

 You can use [[IAM role|roles]] to delegate access to users, applications, or services that don't normally have access to your AWS resources.
-This is related to feature of [[IAM role#Assuming a role|role assumption]].
+This is related to feature of [[IAM role assume|role assumption]].

 ```json
 "Principal": { "AWS": "arn:aws:iam::123456789012:role/<role-name>" }